tony40508/ncku-datamining-homeworks/homework#4.md

 * (b) Draw the ROC curve for each possible combination of k and the positive class value, and **compute the area under the curve.**

 * (c) Discuss the result obtained in (b).

+### 2. Identify the frequent itemsets for suffix 'd' by using FP-tree given in Fiqure 6.24.
+Show all necessary conditional FP-tree as the example given in Figure 6.27.